 25 Penal Code 273.5 PC – Willful infliction of corporal injury; violation; punishment [contrast with domestic battery statute], endnote 4, above.

 27 See same.

-28 Penal Code 243(d) PC – Aggravated battery [compare to domestic battery law]. ("d) When a battery is committed against any person and serious bodily injury is inflicted on the person, the battery is punishable by imprisonment in a county jail not exceeding one year or imprisonment in the state prison for two, three, or four years.")
+28 Penal Code 243(d) PC – Aggravated battery [compare to domestic battery law]. ("(d) When a battery is committed against any person and serious bodily injury is inflicted on the person, the battery is punishable by imprisonment in a county jail not exceeding one year or imprisonment pursuant to subdivision (h) of Section 1170 for two, three, or four years.")

 29 See same.